myFavBalu/what2cook/README.md

 To start the Symfony server for the backend in development mode, navigate to the backend directory and run `symfony server:start`.
 ## Scripts

 All important scripts for deployment and more can be found under `/scripts`.
-Note that these scripts assume that you have an ssh-config for the target server with the Host "what2cook".
+Note that these scripts assume that you have a ssh-config for the target server with the Host "what2cook".